-1. Full faith and credit shall be given in each State to the public acts, records, and judicial pro-ceedings of every other State; and the congress may, by general laws, prescribe the manner in which such acts, records and proceedings shall be proved, and the effect thereof.
+1. Full faith and credit shall be given in each State to the public acts, records, and judicial proceedings of every other State; and the congress may, by general laws, prescribe the manner in which such acts, records and proceedings shall be proved, and the effect thereof.

 1. The citizens of each State shall be entitled to all privileges and immunities of citizens in the several States.

+several States.

 2. A person charged in any State with treason, felony, or other crime, who shall flee from justice and be found in another State, shall, on demand of the executive authority of the State from which he fled, be delivered up, to be removed to the State having jurisdiction of the crime.

-3. No person held to service or labor in one State under the laws thereof, escaping into an-other, shall in consequence of any law or regula-tion therein, be discharged from such service or labor; but shall be delivered up on claim of the parties to when each service or labor may be due party to whom such service or labor may be due.
+3. No person held to service or labor in one State under the laws thereof, escaping into another, shall in consequence of any law or regulation therein, be discharged from such service or labor; but shall be delivered up on claim of the party to whom such service or labor may be due.

-1. New States may be admitted by the congress into this Union; but no new State shall be formed or erected within the jurisdiction of any other State, nor any State be formed by the junction of two or more States or parts of States, without the consent of the legislatures of the States, without cerned, as well as of the congress.
-2. The congress shall have power to dispose of and make all needful rules and regulations respecting the territory or other property belonging to the United States; and nothing in this constitution shall be so construed as to prejudice any directed.
+1. New States may be admitted by the congress into this Union; but no new State shall be formed or erected within the jurisdiction of any other State, nor any State be formed by the junction of two or more States or parts of States, without the consent of the legislatures of the States concerned, as well as of the congress.

+2. The congress shall have power to dispose of and make all needful rules and regulations respecting the territory or other property belonging to ing the territory or other property belonging to the United States; and nothing in this constitu-tion shall be so construed as to prejudice any claims of the United States, or of any particular State.